Program Overview

 • BIO 155/156: Microbiology and Lab, 4 credits.*

 *BIO 155/156 can be taken during the summer after freshman year, or concurrently with NUR 130/131/132.
-All other courses must be completed by the end of spring.
+All other courses must be completed by the end of the spring semester, the first year.

-Upon successful completion of the above listed courses, students will need to complete additional requirements:
+Upon successful completion of the above listed courses, students will need to complete additional requirements prior to July 30.

 • Undergo a criminal background check and have clear results.*

-NOTE: Any charge regardless of degree or type that appears on the background screen.**
+NOTE: Any charge regardless of degree or type that appears on the background screen would make student ineligible.**

-*Eligibility for placement in clinical facilities is a requirement of admission and enrollment in Health Sciences Division programs specifically in relation to the Nursing program:
+*Eligibility for placement in clinical facilities is a requirement of admission and enrollment in Health Sciences Division programs specifically in relation to the Nursing program, the following statement is from the NJ State Board of Nursing:

 NJAC 13:37-1.8 (h) “Before an individual is admitted to a nursing education program, the program shall inform the individual that a criminal history background check is a prerequisite for licensure as a registered professional nurse.”